I Tried a Sprint Planning Session Without a Team — Here's What I Learned

 I gave myself a two-week sprint with clear deliverables: write two blog posts, enhance my portfolio, and finish a product case study.
 It seemed doable.
 I even scheduled a sprint retrospective.
 Spoiler alert: I didn’t make it that far.

-The Overwhelm: Reality Check By the middle of the first week, I hit a wall.
+The Overwhelm: Reality check hit by the middle of the first week, I hit a wall.

 Every task felt like a mental gymnastics routine.
 One moment I was strategizing, and the next I was proofreading or debugging a layout.
 It was like I was constantly shifting gears and getting worn out from decision fatigue.
 There was no one to bounce ideas off of, no one to share the burden, and no external accountability.